Book Reviews by Carrie Anne

 Written by Charise Neugebauer, illustrated by Barbara Nascimbeni

 Published by NorthSouth

 Picture Book (4-8)

 Timothy loves new toys but he never shares them with his friends.
 Christmas morning Santa didn’t leave Timothy a new toy, instead he left him the task of distributing all the presents to the other animals.
 At first Timothy was very upset, but with the help of his friend Humphry, Timothy realized Santa had given him the best gift ever: the gift of giving.
 I love Timothy’s need to have a new toy, any toy, thinking that’s what Christmas is all about.
 But when he gets to experience the joy he creates by giving gifts he realizes how unimportant things are compared to having friends.
-I like the letter correspondance in the book between Santa and Timothy too, as well as the bright pastal illustrations used throughout.
+I like the letter correspondence in the book between Santa and Timothy too, as well as the bright pastal illustrations used throughout.

 Carrie Anne is a regular contributor to No Time For Flash Cards, she is a mom of 3 and writer.
 You can find her every day at her blog Another day.
-Another thought…or two.
+Another though…or two.

 We love Olivia Helps With Christmas — best book ever!